kardigen/ontologies/README.md

-# ontologies
+# Ontologies
-Common RDF/OWL2 ontologies
+A set of common RDF/OWL2 ontologies